Undergraduate programs in

 BFA in Performance

-Students who want to fully immerse themselves in the study of performance apply for the BFA in Performance in the fall of their sophomore year.
+Students who want to fully immerse themselves in the study of performance apply for the Major in Theater Arts in the fall of their sophomore year.
 This preprofessional track offers a wide variety of performance skills classes not available to BA students.
 Graduating BFA actors are featured in a New York City industry showcase for invited agents, managers, and casting directors.

 BFA in Production